What major should I select?

 All medical schools in the U.S. and off-shore have similar requirements for acceptance into their programs.
 The minimum set of required courses typically includes:

-These requirements are subject to change and in fact, a few schools have changed their requirements by adding specific biology courses and increasing the number of semester hours (15 hours that must include cell biology and genetics).
+These requirements are subject to change and in fact, a few schools have changed their requirements by adding specific biology courses and increasing the number of semester hours (ex.
+15 hours that must include cell biology and genetics).

 In addition to the required courses above, there are several courses to consider which will prepare you for the coursework you will encounter in medical school.
-Courses to consider include cell biology, genetics, anatomy, physiology, microbiology, immunology, histology, and neurobiology.
+Courses to consider include animal physiology, genetics, anatomy, physiology, microbiology, immunology, histology, and neurobiology.
 None of these are required for admission to medical school.

 Do I need a grade point average of 4.0?